ajaila/ajaila/README.md

 After you enter this command dataset from `world_gdp.csv` should be imported inside `WorldGdp` table.
 That allows to work with data across the whole application.

 Let's try to build our predictive model.
 For this purpose we'll need to extend our application within `Statsample` library.
-To do this we simply add the following line of code inside `Gemfile` inside the application root directory:
+To do this we simply add the following line of code inside `Gemfile` at the application root directory:
 ```ruby
 # inside SuperProject/Gemfile
 source "http://rubygems.org"